-If video ends prior to being able to verify the vessel landing DO NOT annotate a LAND_DATETIME.
+If the reviewer cannot verify the vessel landed at a dock, DO NOT annotate a LAND_DATETIME.
 If a video gap occurs and there is no footage of the vessel landing, but following the gap there is footage of the vessel offloading and the hold inspection, an EME-Video Gaps event should be annotated and the LAND_DATETIME would be NULL.
-If the video ends prior to the hold inspection, the reviewer will submit an Incident Report.